PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > ## Copying files and moving between folders
 >
+> - Step into the `data-shell` folder and explore its contents.
-> - Create a directory called `example_hpc`.
+> - Create a new directory called `example_hpc`.
 Verify that it was created.
-> - Move into `example_hpc`.
-Obtain the name of the current location.
+> - Move into `example_hpc` and print your location.
 Check contents.
 > - Start a text editor in your usual way.
 Create a new text file named `file1.txt` and save it inside the folder `example_hpc`.
 > - Use the terminal to copy this file to a new file named `file2.txt`.
 Check result.
 {: .task}